 Thanks for sticking with us on this epic journey through the gorgeous galaxy that is your human body.
 You now know what you are really made of and how to take care of your fascia and myofascia.
 The body is meticulously woven together, cell-to-cell, to perfectly adapt to how you use it.
 However, sometimes those adaptations, based on how we use (or misuse) our body, can begin to cause pain or restrict mobility.

 With the knowledge of fascia and your new self myofascial release skills you can slowly remodel your tissues to facilitate a better flow of body and mind.
 Couple that with the proper soft tissue tools, time, patience, and curiosity, and you have the power to decrease pain, improve performance and mental health, and elevate awareness of your inner space.
 You now know what tools to use, and how to use them.
-If you’d like an even deeper study, consider taking a Tune Up Fitness Training.
+If you’d like an even deeper study, consider taking a Tune Up Fitness Training and see Jill Miller’s new book Body by Breath.
 May the Force be with you!

 Download your free copy of Understanding Fascia and the Benefits of Myofascial Release PDF